-The work was done between May and July to avoid the bird nesting season, and Te Whanau ā Rangiwhakaahu Hapū will be closely monitoring the works throughout the project.
+The work was done between May and July to avoid the bird nesting season, and Te Whanau ā Rangiwhakaahu Hapū closely monitored the works throughout the project.

 The new sand dunes will then be fenced off.
 Two new public access structures will be constructed, one off Te Wairoa Street and another half way along the sandspit, and an existing one near Morrison Road will be repaired.

-Whangarei District Council applied to Northland Regional Council (NRC) for a resource consent to carry out these sand replenishment works and the application was publicly notified.
+Whangarei District Council applied to Northland Regional Council for a resource consent to carry out these sand replenishment works and the application was publicly notified.

 The consent was granted in 2019 by an independent commissioner on behalf of the Northland Regional Council.